jaxonwang/jaxonwang.github.io/about.md

 # Me

-I am a first-year master student in the Graduate School of Frontier Science, University of Tokyo.
+My name is JX Wang, a first-year master student in the Graduate School of Frontier Science, University of Tokyo.
 I received my bachelor's degree at the College of Software Engineering, Southeast University, Nanjing, China.

 Before coming to Japan, I worked in the industry for 2 years focusing on SaaS cloud platforms and Big-data frameworks.
 Now my research domains are Parallel Computing and Distributed Systems.